-What you must pay when you get these Services that are covered for you services Services to treat kidney disease\ Covered services include: 20% of the cost for Medicare-covered renal dialysis.
-Kidney disease education services to teach kidney care and help members make informed decisions about their \$0 copay for Medicare-covered kidney care.
-For members with stage IV chronic kidney disease disease education services. when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime If additional services are provided, cost Outpatient dialysis treatments (including dialysis sharing may apply.
-Please see treatments when temporarily out of the service area, as "Physician/Practitioner services" or the explained in Chapter 3, or when your provider for this benefit listing for the service received. service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.

-you are going to be admitted to the hospital.
+What you must pay when Services that are covered for you you get these services Services to treat kidney disease Covered services include: 20% of the cost for Medicare-covered renal Kidney disease education services to teach kidney care and dialysis. help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when \$0 copay for Medicarereferred by their doctor, we cover up to six sessions of covered kidney disease kidney disease education services per lifetime education services.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as If additional services are explained in Chapter 3, or when your provider for this provided, cost sharing may service is temporarily unavailable or inaccessible) apply.
+Please see Inpatient dialysis treatments (if you are admitted as an "Physician/Practitioner inpatient to a hospital for special care) services" or the benefit Self-dialysis training (includes training for you and anyone listing for the service helping you with your home dialysis treatments) received.
+Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription the time you leave the hospital you are going to be admitted to the hospital.